Felipedbbsb/DreamDeliriosObsidian/Game design template/02_Upgrade_Phase/Shop.md

 Period during which the game is paused, allowing the purchase of #Cards.
 It appears once a #Waves is finished.
 Cards can be bought or upgraded using #DeliriumCoins , not spending coins, save them for the next stores.

 When the store time is established, three #Cards card options (1) are offered for purchase, with the possibility of rerolling (2) the pool of cards presented.
-The #Reroll  also individually changes the rarity of each card and costs #DeliriumCoins.
+The #Reroll  also individually changes the #Rarity of each card and costs #DeliriumCoins.
 Once drawn, a card goes to your hand (3) and remains visually present on the screen.
 Cards in your hand can be sold and upgraded(4).
 Buy and/or sell movements can be triggers used on cards to enhance adverse effects, for example: when selling a card, increase its damage by 10%.
 The main methodology for creating cards is based on improving choice making in 20MTD (5) and maintains dynamism and simplicity (6).
 To close the store you need to press a skip button.
 It is possible to purchase upgrades, including purchasing upgrades from the pool of three cards or directly upgrading the cards in your hand (this action being considerably more expensive)

 apertar um botão de skip. É possível comprar upgrades, incluindo comprar upgrades no pool das três cartas ou diretamente upar as cartas na mão (esta ação sendo consideravelmente mais cara)